Minimum Admission Requirements

 Decisions for admission will only be made after the application file is complete.
 Applicants will be notified of their status as soon as possible.

-It will be useful to review our Graduate Student Handbook before applying.
+It will be useful to review our Graduate Handbook 2016-17 before applying.